Usage of the Low-Level Interface

 Values for variables removed during simplification

-As explained in the note above, the system has been simplified to contain only the two states in the reactor.
-This is an formidable performance boost (instead of solving the 23 equations it had from creation)!
-However, it might be desired to also get the solution for signals that were optimized away.
+equations)!
+However, one might be interested to get the solution for signals that were discarded in the simplification process.
 Luckily, there is a way to recover all of those from the solution.
-For example for the rate of S_O3 this can be done as follows:
+For example for the rate of S_O3

 steadystate_sol[rates(process).S_O3]